-The PC version is very straightforward, all missions are available at start and there's nothing to unlock, in the Genesis version there is a linear progression where you unlock the next mission using passwords.
+LHX was released both on PC and the Sega Genesis, with some differences between the two versions.
+The PC version is very straightforward, all missions are available at start and there's nothing to unlock, in the Genesis version there is a linear progression where the player unlocks the next mission using passwords.
 Missions vary from search-and-destroy enemy targets, escorting other helicopters, transporting troops, making supply drops or picking up wounded soldiers, P.O.W.'s or other operatives from the battlefield.

 Four Helicopters are available to the player:

-- V-22 Osprey - The Osprey, making possibly its first appearance in a video game, was a huge and fast transport.
+The Osprey, making possibly its first appearance in a video game, was a huge and fast transport.
 Armed with a turret-mounted gun, TOW missiles, additional (fixed) guns, or unguided rockets the Osprey was amazingly well armed and fairly durable.

 The titular aircraft of the game, the Light Helicopter Experimental was based on the never-built Bell-McDonell Douglas prototype from the 1980s.
 Incredibly fast for a helicopter and supremely agile, the LHX features a turret-mounted 20mm Cannon and a large Stinger and TOW or Hellfire armament.

 Helicopter selection is left up to the player, with the only restriction being for missions which required picking up or dropping off something, in which case only the Osprey and Blackhawk transports are available.
 Each helicopter has a unique cockpit, slightly different weapons load-out, and handles in their own way.
 But they all share similar systems, either displayed on an instrument panel or available as various options for Multi-Function Displays:

-- Radar - A black field with dots representing ground and airborne threats as well as incoming missiles and objectives
+- Radar - A black field with dots representing ground and airborne threats as well as incoming missiles and objectives.

-- Weapon Status - A display of current weapon stores remaining
+- Weapon Status - A display of current weapon stores remaining.